pmarkt/Getting-and-Cleaning-Data/CODEBOOK.md

  	  data3 <- merge(combined_table,activity_labels,by="activity_label")

 ## PART 2
 of the assignment asked us to extract only the measurements on the mean and standard deviation for each measurement.
 I opted to use the "contains" option to select all columns where the word "mean" or "std" existed in the column name.
 Although I did not see the use for the "MeanFreq" columns, I thought this was a small price to pay for such a quick and easy way to select the desired columns.
-(I later learned that I could have looked for names that contained the "mean(" or "std(" string to get just the columns I wanted.)
+(I later learned that I could have looked for names that contained the "mean(" or "std(" string to get just the columns I wanted, using the Fixed=TRUE option.)

     	  new_data <- tbl_df(select(data3,subject,activity,contains("mean"),contains("std")))

 ## PART 5
 of the assignment asked us to create a second, independent tidy data set with the average of each variable for each activity and each subject.
 I used the group_by and summarise_each functions to accomplish this.

 	  tidy_data <- summarise_each(group_by(new_data,subject,activity),funs(mean))

 I tidied up the column names by removing the "()" characters and added a prefix os "Mean_of_" to each of the column names in the final tidy dataset.
 I then wrote the resulting table "tidy_data" to a file using the row.names=F option, as requested in the instructions.

 	  colnames(tidy_data) <- gsub("()", "", colnames(tidy_data),fixed=TRUE)